-- 22. Where a young person is brought before a youth or magistrates' court charged with an offence and either: - (1) each of the requirements of s.311(1) of the SC would be satisfied if he/she were convicted of the offence; or - (2) section 29(3) of the VCRA 2006 would apply if he/she were convicted of the offence;

-then the youth or magistrates' court must send the child or young person forthwith to the Crown Court for trial for the offence: CDA 1998, s.51A(2), (3)(a), (12)(b) and (12)(c).64

-- 23. Section 311(1) of the SC is satisfied where: - an individual is convicted of an offence listed in sch.20 to the SC N(certain offences under the FA 1968 and an offence under s.28 of the VCRA 2006, detailed below); and - (2) the offence was committed at a time when the individual was aged 16 or over. - 24.
+- 21. Where a child is brought before a youth or magistrates' court charged with an offence and each of the requirements of s.311(1) SC would be satisfied if they were convicted of the offence, then the youth or magistrates' court must send the child forthwith to the Crown Court for trial for the offence: s.51A(2), (3)(a) and (12)(b) CDA 1998.71 - 22.
+Section 311(1) SC is satisfied where: - an individual is convicted of an offence listed in schedule 20 SC (certain offences under the FA 1968 and an offence under s.28 Violent Crime Reduction Act (VCRA) 2006, detailed below); and - (2) the offence was committed at a time when the individual was aged 16 or over. - 23.
 If that subsection is satisfied, the court is required to impose a minimum sentence upon the individual unless there are exceptional circumstances.
-For an offender who is aged 16 or 17 when convicted, the minimum sentence is a sentence of detention under s.250 of the SC of three years: SC, s.311(2), (3) and (4). - 25.
-Section 29(3) of the VCRA 2006 applies where: - (1) at the time of the offence the offender was aged 16 or over;
+For an offender who is aged 16 or 17

-The retention of subsection (12)(c) in s.51A would seem redundant and liable to confuse following the introduction of the SC.
-This is because s.311(1) of the SC would be satisfied in relation to any offence to which s.29(3) of the VCRA 2006 applies as such offences are now included in sch.20 to the SC alongside the relevant FA 1968 offences.
-Section 29(3) also does not provide directly for minimum sentences, though s.51A(12) of the CDA 1998 suggests that it does.
-See below.
+71 The retention of subsection (12)(c) in s.51A CDA 1998, which also relates to certain firearms offences, is redundant and liable to confuse following the introduction of the SC.
+This is because s.311(1) SC would be satisfied in relation to any offence to which s.29(3) VCRA 2006 applies as such offences are now included in schedule 20 SC alongside the relevant FA 1968 offences.
+Section 29(3) also does not provide directly for minimum sentences, though s.51A(12)(c) suggests that it does.